-When our faith is in the greatness and weightiness of God, when what He says really matters to us in spite of circumstance and trial, when life wants to see what we are really made of and our faith is in Him, then our lives will be one of substance and value.
+When our faith is in the greatness and weightiness of God when what He says matters to us despite circumstance and trial, when life wants to see what we are made of, and our faith is in Him, then our lives will be one of substance and value.
 People have lived and died for gold.
-Faith in God and eternal life with Him is worth more precious than gold.
+Trust in God and eternal life with Him is worth more precious than gold.

 — Job 23:10

-One method of gold mining is to scoop material from a river and swish the contents around in a pan.
-This allows the lighter material to come to the surface where it can be discarded back into the river.
+One gold mining method is to scoop material from a river and swish the contents in a pan.
+The swishing allows the lighter material to come to the surface where it can be discarded.
 The heavier material (gold) settles to the bottom.
-A gold miner would continue this process until most of what remains are gold nuggets. there are times when the Lord sifts us as such.
+A gold miner would continue this process until most of what remains are gold nuggets.
+There are times when the Lord sifts us as such.
 He is looking for gold.

 — Heb 12:25

-When He comes back after all the sifting of this life, will He find faith in us?
+After all the sifting of this life, when He comes back, will He find faith in us?

 — Luke 18:8